wxie11/wjy-project2/docs/_posts/2018-03-02-analysis-for-ticketmaster.md

   input box, if they did those in purpose, well then...it is not a good design and the same error messages are repeated at the error message box)

 ### Ideas for Our Own Webpage

 * Allow users check out as a guest
 * Always show event related information on a place where it has high visibility through out the process
 * Create simple and clean layout and design for the webpages
+* When validation comes up saying user didn’t write the information right, to display small message say “please enter a 5 digit area code” , unlike here where they only let you know for some of them